 Amend the definitions in clause 1.3 as follows:

-Interface Control Document means the protocol which governs the manner and form in which information is to be provided, notice given, notices or documents delivered and requests made as contemplated by these Procedures.
+Gas Interface Protocol means the protocol which governs the manner and form in which information is to be provided, notice given, notices or documents delivered and requests made as contemplated by these Procedures.

+Interface Control Document as contained in the Gas Interface Protocol.

 Amend clause 45.2 as follows:

-45.2 Interface Control Document
+45.2 These Procedures and Other Instruments

+Other Instruments

+(a) each person required to comply with these Procedures, must also comply with the Gas Interface Protocol

+(b) in the event of any inconsistency between the provisions of these Procedures and either of the documents listed in clause 45.2(1), the inconsistency is to be resolved by giving precedence to these Procedures

+(c) AEMO must publish the Gas Interface Protocol, as amended from time to time.

 Amendment

-The Interface Control Document may only be amended by or on behalf of AEMO by AEMO undertaking one of the following consultative procedures:
+The Gas Interface Protocol may only be amended by AEMO undertaking one of the following consultative procedures:

-(a) the ordinary process for making Procedures under rule 135EE of the Rules; or
+(a) the ordinary process for making Procedures under rule 135EE of the Rules.

 (b) the expedited process for making Procedures under rule 135EF of the Rules.

-Publication

-AEMO must publish the Interface Control Document, as amended from time to time.

 (3) Effect

-(a) AEMO and each user and network operator must comply with, and is bound by, the Interface Control Document in respect of the provision of information, giving of notice, delivery of notices or documents and making of requests, and the receipt of information, notices, documents or requests, as contemplated by the Procedures.
+(a) There is no clause 45.2(3)(a).

-(b) In relation to the communications contemplated in clause 45.2(3)(a), subject to AEMO's discretion, a self-contracting user that is a current user for delivery points that are not located in a STTM network section or a no OBA network section or an OBA network section may communicate directly with a relevant network operator outside of the requirements of the Interface Control Document in a manner that is otherwise consistent with the Procedures.
+(b) In relation to the communications contemplated in the Gas Interface Protocol, subject to AEMO's discretion, a self-contracting user that is a current user for delivery points that are not located in a STTM network section or a no OBA network section or an OBA network section may communicate directly with a relevant network operator outside of the requirements of the Gas Interface Protocol in a manner that is otherwise consistent with the Procedures.